-If you are under the age of 18 and require a work permit, the necessary application form can be picked up from Student Services.
+If you are under the age of 18 and require a work permit, the necessary application form can be provided to you from the kiosk desk located in the main lobby.
 When the application form is completed and returned, Penta will issue a work permit.